 The focus of this program is the improved understanding of electronic, photonic, and plasmonic materials, optical physics, the interaction of light and matter, along with the application of that knowledge to develop innovative devices and technologies.
 The specific areas of interest cover a broad range: Nanophotonics and plasmonics, optical nanosensor and nano-actuator development, studies of new materials, in particular nanomaterials and magnetically active materials; imaging and image processing, including multispectral imaging and terahertz imaging; ultrafast spectroscopy and dynamics; laser applications in remote and point sensing, especially for trace gas detection; nanometer-scale characterization of surfaces, molecules, and devices; organic semiconductor devices; single-molecule transistors; techniques for optical communications; and optical interactions with random, nanoengineered, and periodic media.

-Faculty: Halas, Kelly, Kono, Mittleman, Robinson, Thomann, Tittel, Xu
+Faculty: Halas, Kelly, Kono, Mittleman, Robinson, Thomann, Tittel, Woods

 Signal processing is the analysis and transformation of signals -- measurements taken over time and/or space -- in order to better understand, simplify, or recast their structure.
 Rice has a long history in digital signal processing (DSP) dating back to its inception in the late 1960s.
 Current research spans a wide range of areas, including image and video analysis, representation, and compression; wavelets and multiscale methods; statistical signal processing, pattern recognition, and learning theory; distributed signal processing and sensor networks; communication systems; computational neuroscience; and wireless networking.

-Faculty: Aazhang, Antoulas, Baraniuk, Cavallaro, Clark, Kemere, Knightly, Koushanfar, Orchard, Robinson, Sabharwal, Veeraraghavan
+Faculty: Aazhang, Antoulas, Baraniuk, Cavallaro, Clark, Frantz, Knightly, Koushanfar, Orchard, Sabharwal, Simar, Veeraraghavan